luispadron/GradePoint/README.md

 #### A simple application to help students keep track of their grades.

+Written in Swift 3 for iOS devices.
+GradePoint is a school tracking and calculations app.
+It helps students keep track of their progress in school with an _intuitive_ user interface.
+I worked on this in my spare time between school/internship.

 #### [Check it out here](http://gradepoint.luispadron.com)

 #### Download from the app store [here](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1207588479&mt=8)